- Change of Address

 Longueuil (Québec) J4K 0A1

 You may pay your taxes at a recognized financial institution, either at a teller's wicket or at the ATM.
 If you pay through your financial institution's Web site, you should choose Ville de Longueuil as the supplier and indicate the number for computerized payment that appears on each of the payment stubs.
 Please take care not to confuse payment of your school taxes with payment of your municipal taxes.
+It is your responsibility to choose the correct payee.
 These are two separate institutions.
 The number for the electronic payment varies depending on the type of bill to pay (property taxes, duties, other type of bills).
 We invite you to revise it with every payment.
 The majority of financial institutions offer Internet payment facilities.
 You must contact them concerning using this service.

 You may also pay your taxes in person at one of the payment counters of Ville de Longueuil.
 Ville de Longueuil accepts payments by bank transfer, in Canadian funds only, for property owners who are resident overseas.